 The Dormition of the Virgin

-In her final moments, the Virgin is shown receiving a lighted taper from a figure wearing a chasuble – probably Saint Peter.
-Mary Magadalen smoothes her pillows, whilst a man, who may be Saint John sleeps in a chair near the fire.
-The crucifix propped up on a pillow at the end of the bed must have been an extraordinarily harrowing devotional aid at the Virgin’s own hour of death, but would, at the same time, have brought the promise of Salvation.
-In earlier versions of this subject, the mourners had always been limited to the apostolic number of twelve.
-The subject has been developed by Bruegel, and turned into a natural, or domestic event, to which numerous men and women are admitted.
+This 'grisaille', or grey monochrome painting, shows the death of the Virgin, attended by the Apostles and other figures.
+In earlier versions of this subject, mourners had always been limited to the apostolic number of twelve.
+The subject has been developed by Bruegel into a natural or domestic event, to which numerous men and women are admitted.
 The picture once belonged to the famous geographer, Abraham Ortelius (1527-98).
 It was owned later by Rubens and is, in all probability, the Bruegel listed in the inventory taken after Rubens's death in 1641.

-Oil painting on oak panel (grisaille), The Dormition of the Virgin by Pieter Bruegel the elder (Bruegel 1528 - Brussels 1569), signed, extremely small, and painted in brown pigment, located lower right corner of the chest in front of the Virgin’s bed: BRVEGEL.
-The interior of a room at night.
-The Virgin sits up in bed in a darkened room, receives a lit candle from an elderly man, Saint Peter, who stands right, wearing a chasuble, amongst a group of kneeling Disciples; possibly the Magdalen, opposite, smoothes her pillows; many other figures crowd towards the bed from the left side of the room and from the door in the background; in the foreground a man who may be Saint John sleeps in a chair near the fire; at the foot of the bed, where a crucifix is laid upon a pillow, a kneeling monk rings the passing bell, and in the centre foreground a bench, chair and round table are covered with an assortment of plates and cups, a man, possibly Saint John, sleeps upright and open-mouthed in a chair.
-The room is unevenly lit from four sources; the fire, the torches placed high up on a carved wooded frieze between the bed and the door, a candle on the table and the taper held by Saint Peter.
+Oil painting on oak panel, The Dormition of the Virgin by Pieter Bruegel the Elder (Breda or Bruegel c.
+1525 - Brussels 1569), c.
+1564, signed in brown pigment, lower right corner of the chest in front of the Virgin’s bed: BRVEGEL.
+The Virgin Mary, sitting up in bed in a darkened room, receives a lit candle from an elderly man, Saint Peter, who stands right, wearing a chasuble, amongst a group of kneeling Disciples.
+Mary Magdalene arranges the Virgin's pillows whilst the Virgin looks at a Crucifix propped up on a pillow at the foot of the bed, a kneeling monk ringing a bell beside.
+Across the room, beside a fire and before a messy table covered with plates and cups, a man, possibly Saint John, sleeps upright and open-mouthed in a chair.
+The room is unevenly lit from four sources; the candle, the torches placed high up on a carved wooded frieze between the bed and the door, a candle on the table and the taper held by Saint Peter.
 The scene shows the death or 'dormition' (falling asleep into death, without suffering) of the Virgin Mary.

 Upton House, The Bearsted Collection (National Trust)